MicrosoftDocs/azure-docs/articles/logic-apps/workflow-definition-language-functions-reference.md

 * If only the string value is empty, `-1` is returned:

-* If the string and substring values are both empty, `0` is returned.
+* If the string and substring values are both empty, the function returns `0`.

 * If only the substring value is empty, the length of the string, minus 1 is returned.